VFPX/FoxBarcodeQR/README.md

 ### What's New?

+**v.2.25 - Release soon**
+* Use QR Server API (requires internet connection)
+* This API replaces the discontinued Google API.
+* This new API support:
+  * Encoding of more than 255 characters.
+  * Level of error correction recovery.
+  * Image type: png, gif, jpeg, jpg, vector graphics svg and eps
+  * For more complete and detailed information, read the documentation for this API library at: [goqr.me/api/doc/create-qr-code/](https://goqr.me/api/doc/create-qr-code/)

+**v.2.21 - Release 2021.01.04**
+* Updated version QRCodeLib.dll v.1.2.130915 Demo (visit: www.validacfd.com)
+* Now supports setting the version of QR Code (1..40)

 **v.2.10 - Release 2021.02.27**
 * Use Google API (requires internet connection)
 * This API only support PNG image type